Table of Contents

 return `

-<!-- The onclick is an inline event which will be blocked. -->
+<!-- The onclick is an inline event which will be converted. -->

 <div class="card" onclick="window.myNamespace.processAction()">